 Some risk factors have always been more common, like new competitors or losing customers due to a lack of innovation.
 Conditions that posed a risk are either Volatile, Uncertain, Complex or Ambiguous (VUCA).

 VUCA conditions are both systematic and behavioural failures we see in organisations; the term was introduced by the U.S. Army War College but has spread to strategic leadership across various industries.
-Our current situation, with the COVID-19 crisis, seems to encompass all of those VUCA traits.
+The global COVID-19 crisis seems to encompass all of those VUCA traits.

 In any of these conditions, psychological safety in the workplace is directly tied to the bottom line, even more so if all four happen at once.
 Being able to create psychological safety is a leadership responsibility.
 It can make or break an employee’s ability to contribute, to grow and learn, and to collaborate.
 Having employees who are unafraid to speak up means they can bring their full creativity to problem solving—and might help your business recover from a crisis.
-And, in our current reality, that freedom to share ideas can save lives.
+In a crisis (such as a global pandemic), that freedom to share ideas can save lives.

 Why We Keep Silent